hickst/intend4/README.md

 ```

 - If you have not yet pulled the `hickst/intend4` Docker container, the Docker script will do that the first time you run it.
-- If you use `--participant-label`, subject numbers are specified with the number only!
+- If you use `--participant-label`, subject numbers are specified by the number only!
-  For example, `sub-078` would be specified as `078`.
+  - For example, `sub-078` would be specified as `078`.

 - By default, the `intend4.sh` script runs in **verbose** mode to provide maximal information.